paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

     (ii) If the head of such element does not implement a recommendation made by the Director under clause (i), the head of such element shall submit to the congressional intelligence committees a notice of the determination not to implement the recommendation, including the reasons for the determination.

-  (D) The requirements of this paragraph shall not be construed to limit any authority of the Director of National Intelligence under subsection (m) or with respect to supervision of the Central Intelligence Agency.
+  (D) The requirements of this paragraph shall not be construed to limit any authority of the Director of National Intelligence under subsection (l) or with respect to supervision of the Central Intelligence Agency.

 (8) The Director of National Intelligence shall—